Harvested lavender

 Maceration of the lavender flowers with mortar and pestle.
 I use jojoba oil.

-You can use a sieve as suggested by some, however, I find the best method is two layers of cheese cloth over a measuring cup, held on by an elastic band.
+You can use a sieve as suggested by some; however, I find the best method is two layers of cheesecloth over a measuring cup, secured with an elastic band.
 Using a sieve, it is hard to press all the oil out of the lavender flowers.
-Using a cheese cloth will make it a lot easier to do this as you will see demonstrated below.
+Using cheesecloth will make it a lot easier to do this as you will see demonstrated below.

 Voila!
 You have lavender oil.
 It is nice to collect it in a measuring cup since it has a nice pour spout you can use to transfer it into your jar or bottle of choice.
 Ideally, you want the jar to be clean, made of dark glass and to have a tightly sealed lid.